 The diagnosis is commonly based on clinical signs and physical examination findings.
 A dental examination and dental X-rays can help your veterinarian determine the extent of periodontal disease.
 Sometimes, a veterinarian may recommend submitting a small sample of tissue from the mouth for biopsy.

 Management and treatment of stomatitis can be challenging due to the cause not being fully understood.
 Stomatitis treatment will vary depending on the stage and severity of the condition and a cat’s response in an individual case.

 Regular dental care and medical management are typically the first line of treatment.
 A routine dental cleaning and dental x-rays should be performed under anesthesia to address any inflammatory dental disease, remove plaque and tarter, and clean the tissues beneath the gum line.

 Ideally, cats’ teeth should be brushed regularly after the dental cleaning, however, cats with stomatitis have mouths that are commonly too painful to tolerate brushing.
 Oral rinses or gels may be of benefit.

 The goal of treatment is to manage pain and to decrease inflammation.
-Many cats will require broad-spectrum antibiotics, chlorhexidine rinses or gels and anti-inflammatory medications.
+Some cats will respond to routine dental cleanings under anesthesia and at home care like chlorhexidine rinses or gels.